Merkoba/Hue/README.md

 "room_loop_interval"
 >The interval in milliseconds for the loop that saves iterates through a rooms object which is updated through chat activity and saves it to the database.
 This loops is to avoid saving data, like log messages, to the database on every message.

+"files_loop_interval"
+>Interval of the loop to check for expired files that failed to be uploaded properly and delete them from memory.

+"files_loop_max_diff"
+>Amount of time for file upload to be inactive for it to be considered expired.

+"upload_slice_size"
+>The sice of file slices to be uploaded.

+"max_image_source_length"
+>Maximum length of a image source url.

+"max_tv_source_length"
+>Maximum length of a tv source url.

 "max_radio_source_length"
 >Maximum length of a radio source url.